cpina/qnetload/README.md

 # qnetload
-Note that this early stages of work in progress.
+## Introduction
+Note that this has been quickly done over a weekend: not much quality testing or testing at all has happened yet.
+The license is GPL v3.

-I still (2017) use xnetload and I think that the way that shows the information is extremely useful.
+I still (2017) use xnetload and the way that shows the information is extremely useful for my use cases.
 Sadly xnetload was removed from Debian in 2010: https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=595195

-I've evaluated many similar packages but I wasn't satifised with any of them, so if time permits I'll write a very similar xnetload using Qt (so I named it qnetload).
+I've evaluated many similar packages but I wasn't satisfied with any of them, so I started writing a xnetload replacement.
+I've named qnetload as a tribute to xnetload and because it's implemented using the Qt libraries.

-The user interface is very similar to xnetload (almost the same).

-It only accepts one command line argument: the interface. xnetload had many options that I haven't implemented them.
-Note that to launch xnetload we had to do: "xnetload -i wlan0" and for qnetload is only "qnetload wlan0".

 See the screenshots:
 xnetload (the original one):